kingakisielinska/kingakisielinska.github.io/VSCoptions.md

 Use this shortcut:
 Windows: Shift+Ctrl+p / Mac: Cmd+p, enter > - to open a search bar and Access all available commands based on your current context.
-Here are some examplary ones:
+Here are some exemplary ones:

 * **Preview**: Open Preview to the Side
 * **Whitespace**: View > Render Whitespace